June 23, 2017

 Basic Learnings

-- Avoid too many harsh, chemical-heavy products unless prescribed by your dermatologist.
+• Avoid harsh, chemical-heavy products unless prescribed by your dermatologist.

-- Wash your pillowcases often – throw them in with your regular laundry if needed.
+• Wash your pillowcases often – throw them in with your regular laundry if needed (you don’t have to sync washes with all your sheets).

-- Stop tanning and wear that SPF every👏single👏day👏.
+• Stop tanning and wear 👏 that 👏 SPF.

 Sticking to a Routine